canonical/juju-verify/docs/verifiers/ovn-central.rst

   [OK] ovn-central/2 (Southbound leader) reports 0 uncommitted log entries [OK] ovn-central/1 (Northbound leader) reports 0 uncommitted log entries.

-If any leader reports uncommitted entries, error message like this will be show in the final result:
+If any leader reports uncommitted entries, error message like this will be shown in the final result:

 ::